vectordotdev/http_test_server/README.md

 For example, providing `active_requests ^ 2` for the mean would cause the mean latency for that request to be the number of in-flight requests, squared.

+When using `HTTP_TEST_ERROR_EXPRESSION` an expression can be provided to determine if the active request should be allowed through or errored.

-Currently supported variables are:
+For all expression, supported variables are:

 * `active_requests`: the number of currently active requests (including this one)

+For all expression, supported functioare:

+* `rand()`: return a random number in [0.0,1.0)

-Complete operate support can be found in the [govaluate documentation](https://github.com/Knetic/govaluate/blob/master/MANUAL.md#operators).
+Complete operator support can be found in the [govaluate documentation](https://github.com/Knetic/govaluate/blob/master/MANUAL.md#operators).
 This library is used to evaluate the expressions.